Drinking Water: Bacteria

 Bacteria are living things that are made up of only one cell.
 There are many types of bacteria that are naturally found in the environment and can get into drinking water.

 Bacteria testing looks for signs that the private well can be affected by harmful bacteria.
-These most common signs are used for are total coliform bacteria and E. coli bacteria.
+These most common signs are used for are total coliform bacteria and Escherichia coli (E. coli) bacteria.

-• When total coliform bacteria are found, the the well is at risk to more serious forms of contamination.
+• When total coliform bacteria are found, the well is at risk for more serious forms of contamination.

-• When E. coli bacteria E. coli are found, the well is contaminated with human or animal waste.
+• When E. coli bacteria are found, the well may be contaminated with human or animal waste.

 How can I be exposed to bacteria?